Harshit-Git07/BlueLightCard/packages/mobile-hybrid/HybridArchitecture.md

 ![Architecture](images/architecture.png)

 Native provides a bridge to open communication between native and web UI, which is expressed through the use of interfaces.
-Certain communication is only one way based on it's usecase, for example sending analytics data when a user interacts with an element within the web UI is only one way, web UI doesn't need to receive anything regarding analytics from native, however there are others that are two way such as data requests.
+Certain communication is only one way based on it's usecase, for example sending analytics data when a user interacts with an element within the web UI is only one way, web UI doesn't need to receive anything regarding analytics from native, however there are others that are two way such as data requests or more specifically this would be a round-trip.

 ### How does web communicate with native?